Testing Flink Statement in isolation¶

 Version

 The goals of this chapter is to present the requirements, design and how to use the shift_left test harness commands for Flink statement validation in the context of Confluent Cloud Flink.
-The tool is packaged as a command in the shift-left CLI.
+The tool is packaged as a set of commands in the shift-left CLI.

 shift_left table --help